St. Patty’s Day, and the weekend of, is always busy, but if you’re not careful, you could end up with a whole lot of green puke in your car.

 Eron’s conclusion concerning driving on St. Patrick’s Day:

-Driving on St. Patrick’s Day in St. Paul, MN
+Driving for Uber on St. Patrick’s Day in St. Paul, MN

 I distinctly remember that even at 1 o’clock, people were already wasted.
 After dropping someone off downtown to start partaking in the festivities, a couple of people tried piling their drunk friend into my van thinking I was their Uber… I was not.
 I was already on my way to pick up someone a few blocks down.